 Quakers -- Pennsylvania -- Philadelphia

-Scope and Content note This collection is comprised of the single volume typed manuscript biography of Joshua Longstreth Baily, written by Alfred Baily.
-The volume includes a brief history of the Baily family, and is largely composed of extracts of Joshua Baily's letters.
+The biography of Joshua Longstreth Baily, written by Alfred Baily, includes a brief history of the Baily family, and is largely comprised of extracts of Joshua Baily's letters.